The cut-by-cut torture method known as lingchi may have been in use for hundreds of years.

 While many ancient accounts of lingchi had likely been mythologized, fitting a sensationalized Western narrative which depicted the “savage” practices of the then-mysterious Chinese, one case provided photographic evidence of such cruelty.

 The execution of Fou Tchou-Li by lingchi was captured on film.
-He was convicted in 1905 of murdering his master, a Mongolian prince, and was the last known execution by lingchi before the method was outlawed only two weeks later.
+He was convicted in 1905 of murdering his master, a Mongolian prince, and was the last known execution by lingchi before death by a thousand cuts was outlawed only two weeks later.

 Of course, the ancient Chinese were not alone in devising particularly painful forms of punishment.
 Don’t believe us?
 Check out the practice of defenestration, then discover the ten worst execution methods ever devised.
 Finally, read up on the five worst ways to die.